You are here

 Olaf T. Von Ramm

-Thomas Lord Professor of Engineering in the Edmund T. Pratt, Jr. School of Engineering
+Thomas Lord Distinguished Professor of Engineering in the Edmund T. Pratt, Jr. School of Engineering

 Dr. von Ramm's research interests include diagnostic ultrasound imaging systems, IR imaging, medical instrumentation and

 their new applications.